Authentic Aloo Keema (Mincemeat and Potato Curry)

 • Add Mince and fry it while breaking any clumps that get formed.
 Cook until the mince changes colours and water evaporates.
 It should be around 8 to 10 minutes.

 • Add potatoes and stir them in.
 Add half a cup of water.
-Cover and cook on low heat for 15-20 minutes.
+Cover and cook on low heat for 15-20 minutes or until potatoes are tender.

 • Lastly add some coriander, green chillies and garam masala.
 Cover and let it simmer on low heat for 5 minutes.